Srilakshmi010598/Redis-Pub-Sub/README.md

 This code is to demonstrate what PubSub is, and to visualize how it works.

 # What is Redis PubSub?
 Firstly, PubSub stands for Publish and Subscribe.
-So, one person will be publishing and the other will bbe subscribing.
+So, one person will be publishing and the other will be subscribing.

 Imagine you are running a radio channel, say 91.1 FM.
 You are PUBLISHING your music shows in that channel.
 A person, say B is tuning his radio receiver to 91.1 FM.
 So he is SUBSCRIBING to your channel.

-Redis PubSub works in the same way as well.
+Redis PubSub is pretty much the same thing.

 Inorder to visusalize this concept, open your Redis-CLI and give the following command:
       PUBLISH fmshow